About me and my work

 - Facilitating awaydays for the Permanent Secretary and top team of a central Government department to build the team and help them to develop new ways of working.

 - Designing and facilitating an awayday for a senior leadership team to launch a review of their three-year strategy.

 - Running workshops with staff at all levels – managers, consultants, nurses and porters – in three London hospitals to embed new values and new ways of working.

 - Working with the management board of a local charity to create a new three-year strategy.

 I have an MSc in Organisational Change at Ashridge Business School.
 This brought new ideas and approaches into my work, including Gestalt psychology, complexity theory and relational working.

 Before running my own consultancy, I worked for twelve years at the Audit Commission, initially in policy and research roles before moving into senior management.
 In my time there I was personally involved in the merger and de-merger of departments, the launch of new products and services, and coping both with fast growth and with rapid budget cuts.
 I worked closely with the Chief Executive and Managing Directors on change projects and strategy development.
 My final three years at the Commission were spent as an internal consultant.

 Before working at the Audit Commission I worked in a range of policy and research roles, mainly in the public sector.
 Prior to that I did some post-graduate study in political philosophy at the University of Arizona, and spent some time as a trainee auditor.
 My first degree was in Philosophy, Politics & Economics at Oxford University (2:1).

-I play bridge, read voraciously, and go geocaching with my children aged 11 and 9.
-I am a member of a London-based improvisation group.
-I am also a listening volunteer with the Samaritans.
+I play bridge, read voraciously, and go geocaching with my children aged 14 and 11.
+I am learning how to perform magic with playing cards.
+I avoid gardening.